 Body-altering magics are rare.
 Their last widespread use was in altering survivors of the Sinking to be able to breathe water.
 (Some Atlantean sorcerers engage in shapeshifting battles, but they're viewed as... weird.)
 Healing devices are available, which involve some restorative Law/Order magics, but are not nearly as common as they once were and so usually reserved for extreme cases.
 The techno-magical equivalent of bionics/cybernetics are possible, but rare, and usually done to replace & replicate the function of a lost body part, not to enhance or add new abilities.
 Some Atlantean athletes and soldiers use performance-enhancing potions or ointments, but they're viewed with disdain, not for any harmful side-effects but because they should be able to rely on their own skills and aptitudes.
 The taboo against body-altering magics is largely born of anti-Deep One sentiment, fearing the polymorphic power of the Serpent Scepter, and the protean nature of their otherworldly masters.

 For similar reasons, and also out of respect to the Sirens, Mental effects are rare.
 Devices permitting telepathic communication -- between Atlanteans and other sapients, and Atlanteans and animals -- are common, as are illusions, though most are obviously illusions and so suitable only for entertainment or educational displays, not deceit.
 Crystalline devices that can record and play back thoughts are also common, and are one of the few pre-Sinking items that can be recreated.
 Emotion control is accepted, if tied to the elements (via the "four humours"), but mind reading and mind control -- even controlling non-sapient animals -- are deeply feared, and is something only those vile Lemurians would do.
+(The sea creature-controlling Trident of Poseidon gets a pass due to its use in defending Atlantis over the centuries.)
 Order-focused artificers argue for being able to develop truth-compelling effects, to cut through the chaos of lies and deception; debates are still ongoing, though rumors persist of "secret police" who do employ such techniques.
 (In truth, Atlantean techno-magic is just as capable of generating and manipulating psionic energies as any other form of elemental energy, though this is not widely known.)

 Atlantean Tech is capable of teleportation across space, but only using large platforms connected to ley lines & only to teleport to other such platforms.
 Experiments with using charged crystals to power more mobile teleporters have met with limited success.
 (Dimensional and temporal travel are theoretically possible, but would require more complex calculations and even larger amounts of energy.)
 Flying vehicles are common, but wearable "flight packs" are still being worked on.